FAXES/faxstore-extensions/license system discord bot/README.md

-## FaxStore - Fax License Discord Bot
+## FaxStore - License System Discord Bot

----

 **Installation:**
-- Download the `license-bot.js` and place in your faxstore directory.
+- Download the `LicenseSystem Bot.js` and place in your faxstore extensions directory.
-- Edit your config for faxstore in the files and `license-bot.js` to the extraFiles array near the bottom.
 - Restart your FaxStore
-- You'll need to invite your discord bot under the application.commands scope.
+- You'll need to invite your discord bot under the `application.commands` scope.
 Here is an example of an invite to do that.
 > - https://discord.com/api/oauth2/authorize?client_id=CLIENTID&permissions=8&scope=bot%20applications.commands

 **Previews:**